Capital One SavorOne Cash Rewards Credit Card review

 Simply swiping the card for qualifying purchases will allow cardholders to earn unlimited cash back at the following rates:

-- 2 percent on groceries (excluding large retailers such as Walmart and Target)
+- 3 percent at grocery stores (excluding large retailers such as Walmart and Target)

 - 1 percent on all other purchases

 Cash back can be claimed for any amount, at any time, for a statement credit, check or gift card.
 You’re also able to pay with your rewards at the checkout screen on PayPal (select “Pay with Points”) and Amazon.com (select “Shop with Points”), but you may be better off pocketing the cash back since there may be restrictions on what you can buy.
 For example, Amazon has a list of restricted items you can’t use rewards on, including digital music, Kindle eBooks, Prime Video titles and other digital downloads that small sums of cash back are perfect for.